 What is a Career Episode Report?

-The CDR report which needs to be submitted by an engineer looking for an engineering career in Australia, consists of four segments - Career Professional Development (CPD), Three Career Episodes (CEs), Curriculum Vitae (CV) and Summary Statement (SS).
-All of these sections hold a significant role individually and are assessed by the Engineers Australia critically to approve his Skilled Migration to Australia.
+The CDR report, which an engineer submits in order to pursue an engineering career in Australia, consists of four segments - Career Professional Development (CPD), Three Career Episodes (CEs), Curriculum Vitae (CV) and Summary Statement (SS).
+All these sections hold a significant role individually and are assessed by the Engineers Australia critically to approve his Skilled Migration to Australia.

-The career episode report illustrates your knowledge, expertise and experience in engineering, which can be either from education or work experience.
-It holds in three such groundbreaking events of your engineering career.
+The Career Episode Report illustrates your knowledge, expertise, and experience in engineering which can be either acquired either through education or work experience.
+You have to include three ground-breaking events of your engineering career here which demonstrate how you grew as an engineer.
 While crafting an effective career episode report, one’s experiences as an engineer play a crucial role.

 Why is the Career Episode Report so important?